 View Morocco Photography Since I really didn’t have a book about Morocco, I was learning things as I was experiencing them, as well as learning about things through my other travel partners that had ample books on Morocco.
 After the first week, someone in my group mentioned in passing something about the Moroccan goats that […]

 View Morocco Photography View snapshots of Fez Prior to 10 months ago, the only time I had anyone utter the word fez was on the TV show Happy Days.
 I’m sure that you all remember Mr. Cunningham – as Grand Poobah of his lodge he wore a fez hat which indicated his position.
 That image of the red hat […]

 I’m feeling a bit reflective.
 I haven’t felt that way for a while…or maybe it’s just been in my head and I haven’t let it out in a while.
 I’m on a bus in Morocco traveling between Cefchaouan and Tangier…a 4 hr bus ride from hell.
 It’s hot; extremely hot, the air conditioning isn’t […]

 View Morocco Photography View snapshots of the Sarhara Desert We had been driving for about 4 hours when we turned off the bumpy road onto the flat expanse of desert.
 You could see for miles.
 There were no roads, just a few tire tracks and a bunch of signs sticking in the sand advertising various hotels that were nowhere to be […]

 Cultural Trekking in the Atlas Mountains Morocco

-View Morocco Photography View snapshots of Morocco – the first week We spent our first week in Morocco mainly enjoying the country side.
+We spent our first week in Morocco mainly enjoying the country side.
 We had a couple of days in Marrakech to look around the medina (old neighborhood) and the souks – it was nice, but not a place I would go back to.
 I have mainly enjoyed getting out of the bigger cities with crowds […]